GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/containership.md

 ![firewall-add-ssh](../img/csio/firewall-add-ssh.png)

-Make sure entering a correct IP address of admin's machine (either manually or using `Use My IP` button) before clicking `Save Rule` button at the bottom.
+Make sure to enter a correct IP address of admin's machine (either manually or using `Use My IP` button) before clicking `Save Rule` button at the bottom.

 `Congratulations`, we have completed first stage of our cluster setup.